VDJartnet/VDJartnet/docgen-userguide/getting-started.md

 Prerequisites
 -------------
 Before installation you should have [VirtualDJ](https://virtualdj.com) installed.
-You will also need to install a lighting program that can recieve Art-Net signals.
+You will also need to install a lighting program that can receive Art-Net signals.
 [QLC+](http://qlcplus.org) is recommended.

 Installation
 ------------
-To install a copy of VDJartnet downloaded from the VirtualDJ site simply follow the instructions given [here on the VirtualDJ Wiki](https://www.virtualdj.com/wiki/Install%20VirtualDJ%208%20Addon.html).

-To install a copy downloaded from our site simply move the VDJartnet.bundle or VDJartnet.dll file into the VirtualDJ/Plugins[64]/AutoStart directory (the 64 is present on windows but not on macOS).
+You should download a copy of the installer for your operating system from our [downloads page](https://www.kepler22b.uk/vdjartnet/download.html).
+Once downloaded you just need to run the installer, this will install the plugin into the correct place.
+Then you just need to restart VirtualDJ if it was already running to load the plugin.

 Configuration
 -------------